-You can buy prepaid (or preloaded) MasterCard and Visa cards in drugstores and other retail outlets nationwide.
+You can buy prepaid (or preloaded) MasterCard and Visa cards in stores and online nationwide.
 They are different from credit cards and are similar to debit cards, although they are not linked to a checking account.

 Prepaid cards require you to load money onto your card before making purchases.
 Your balance is then reduced every time you use your card to buy something.
 When your balance reaches zero, you have to reload your card.

 You do not have to undergo a credit check before purchasing prepaid credit cards.
 This is an advantage if your credit score is relatively low and/or if you have been denied credit on a recent application.

 Prepaid MasterCard or Visa cards are accepted wherever MasterCard or Visa credit cards are accepted, so you can use your prepaid cards to book flights, pay in restaurants, and shop online.

 Whenever you use your preloaded card, you should also benefit from the purchase insurance offered by MasterCard or Visa.
 This means that the card issuer will protect you against theft or damage to items bought using your card for a certain period after purchase.